-When you take a photograph and have a laboratory process your film to develop the photograph, the application of tax: depends upon whether the photograph is a print or a transparency.
-If the photograph is a print, tax does not apply to your lease receipts, because you lease the print in substantially the same form as you acquire it.
-You should pay sales tax reimbursement on your purchase of the film and the processing.
-If the photograph you lease is a transparency, .tax does apply to your lease receipts.
-A transparency is composed of the same film from which it is developed; consequently, you would not lease the transparency in substantially the same form as acquired.
+When you take a photograph and have a laboratory process your film to develop the photograph, the application or tax: depends upon whether the photograph is a print or a transparency.
+I f the photograph is a pr in t, tax does not apply to your lease receipts, because you lease the print in substantially the same form as you acquire it.
+You should pay sales tax reimbursement on your purchase of the file and the processing.
+If the photograph you lease is a transparency, tax does apply to your lease receipts.
+A transparency is composed of the same film from which Lt is developed; consequently, you would not lease the transparency in substantially the same form as acquired.
 You may issue a resale certificate on your purchase of both the film and the processing.